DragonSenses/Algorithms/LeetCode/200-number-of-islands/problem.md

 - **Recursive Call Stack**: In the worst case (e.g., one large island occupying the entire grid), the DFS may recurse into every land cell, resulting in a call stack depth of up to `m * n`.
 - **No Auxiliary Structures**: The algorithm modifies the input grid in-place and avoids using additional data structures like visited arrays or queues.
 - **Linear-Space Usage**: DFS uses the call stack to explore connected regions, which grows proportionally with the number of land cells in the worst case.

+# Breadth-First Search (BFS) Approach

+For BFS approach we do a linear scan on the 2d grid and if a node contains a 1, the nit is a root node.

+A root node starts a Breadth First Search where we put it into a queue data structure and set its value as 0 to mark a visited node.

+Iteratively search the neighbors of enqueued nodes until the queue becomes empty.